 Born in 1893, the witty and talented author Dorothy Parker was an alcoholic who suffered from depression.
 During her later years, she committed herself to a sanitarium to “dry out,” which was the term used back in the day.

-Parker told the doctor that she loved the room but that she needed to get out of the hospital every hour or so, for a drink at the local bar.
-The doctor told her that if she continued drinking the way that she did, she would be dead within 30 days.
+Parker told the doctor that she loved the room but that she needed to get out of the hospital every hour or for a drink at the local bar.
+The doctor told her that if she continued drinking the way she did, she would be dead within 30 days.
 Parker wryly responded with, “Promises, promises.”

 Shortly after she left the hospital, which provided primitive forms of detox, she fell off the wagon.
 During her hospital stay, she probably suffered from horrible withdrawals, as was the case with many alcoholics who went into sanitariums back then.